Phil Scraton: Early life and education

 Phil Scraton was born in 1949 in Wallasey, Wirral, Cheshire (now Merseyside)) and moved to Liverpool in the late 1960s.
-Brought up a Roman Catholic he attended Sacred Heart Primary School, Moreton and was a seminarian at Ushaw College, Durham 1962–1968.
-Soon after leaving the seminary he rejected religion.
-Completing school at Wallasey College of FE, he studied Sociology at the University of Liverpool, gaining a BA and an MA by research.
-His Masters thesis "Images of Deviance and Politics of Assimilation" examined State institutionalised racism against the Irish Travelling community in Liverpool.
-His doctoral thesis "Unreasonable Force: Class, Marginality and the Political Autonomy of the Police" was awarded by Lancaster University and focused on policing in the context of the United Kingdom's inner city disturbances in the early 1980s and the 1984/85 Coal Dispute.
+Brought up a Roman Catholic, he attended Sacred Heart Primary School, Moreton, and was a seminarian at Ushaw College, Durham, from 1962 to 1968.
+Soon after leaving the seminary, he rejected religion.
+Completing school at Wallasey College of Further Education, he studied sociology at the University of Liverpool, gaining a BA degree and an MA degree by research.
+His master's thesis, Images of Deviance and Politics of Assimilation, examined State institutionalised racism against the Irish Travelling community in Liverpool.
+His doctoral thesis, Unreasonable Force: Class, Marginality and the Political Autonomy of the Police, was awarded by Lancaster University and focused on policing in the context of the United Kingdom's inner city disturbances in the early 1980s and the 1984–1985 coal dispute.
 A qualified teacher, he holds an Advanced Diploma in Outdoor Education.
-In December 2016 he received an honorary Doctor of Laws of the University of Liverpool.
-In July 2018 he was awarded honorary doctorates by Edge Hill University (Honorary Doctor of Philosophy, HonDPhil), and Lancaster University.
+In December 2016, he received an honorary Doctor of Laws degree from the University of Liverpool.
+In July 2018, he was awarded honorary doctorates by Edge Hill University and Lancaster University.